Bonus: Download our free checklist that will show you how to quickly setup and run your tripadvisor page!

-These are the pubs which are successfully using TripAdvisor as a resource for attracting new customers into their establishment.
+These are the pubs successfully using TripAdvisor to attract new customers.

-Despite the horror stories you might hear, it is entirely possible to make TripAdvisor work for you.
+Despite the horror stories, it is entirely possible to make TripAdvisor work for you.

 Besides, there’s a simple choice:

-You can leave your TripAdvisor pub’s page unloved and exposed to the whims of the internet-arati.
+Leave your TripAdvisor pub page exposed to the whims of the internet-arati.

 In a second, I will demonstrate how to master TripAdvisor as a pub marketing tool in 6 practical, easy-to-follow steps, complete with examples from real-life TripAdvisor pub accounts.
 But first, I want to answer a question that might be bugging you.

-“Why would anyone look at TripAdvisor before visiting a pub?
-I mean, it’s not like a restaurant or a hotel.”
+“Why would anyone look at TripAdvisor before visiting a pub?”

 There are numerous possibilities.
 A person might be:

-New to the area and looking for the best pub to eat and drink.
+New to the area and looking for the best pub to eat and drink in.

 Searching for a pub that can accommodate a birthday celebration.

-Trying to locate the perfect pub for a first date.
+Trying to locate the ideal pub for a first date.